 4. Try diluting it.

-Limiting direct contact with retinol can make it more tolerable while you're starting out.
-For one, intead of putting on the retinol product directly onto your face, you can create a milder cocktail by mixing it with your moisturizer or night cream.
-You can also switch your usual skincare order and apply your moisturizer first, let it dry a little, and then layer your retinol product on top.
-You can layer even more moisturizer over that if you need to!
+Limiting direct or prolonged contact with retinol can make it more tolerable while you're starting out.
+For one, instead of putting on the retinol product after cleansing, you can switch your usual skincare order and apply your moisturizer first, let it dry a little, and then layer your retinol product on top.
+You can also apply the retinol first, let it absorb, then rinse your skin with water before applying moisturizer!

 5. Combine it with gentle products.